Distinguished Early Career Contributions - Science Award

 This award will be presented to an individual who has made distinguished contributions to the science of I-O psychology within seven (7) years of receiving a PhD degree.

-The recipient of each award is given a plaque and a cash prize of $1,500.
+The recipient of this award is given a plaque and a cash prize of $1,500.
 In addition, the recipient is invited to give an address that relates to his or her contribution at the subsequent SIOP conference.
 New in 2017, the program committee worked with award recipients to create combined featured sessions, click here for more information.
 Award recipients will be asked to serve a three-year term as a reviewer on this award subcommittee beginning the following year.

 Nomination Guidelines and Criteria

 - Nominations may be submitted by any member of SIOP.
 Self-nominations are welcome.

 - Only members of SIOP may be nominated for the award.

 - A current vita of the nominee should accompany the letter of nomination.
 In addition, the nominator should include materials that illustrate the contributions of the nominee.
 Supporting letters may be included as part of the nomination packet.
 The number of supporting letters (not counting the nominating letter) for any given nomination should be between a minimum of three and a maximum of five.

 - Eligible nominees must have defended their dissertation no earlier than 2010.

 - Nominees who are nonrecipients will be reconsidered annually for 2 years after their initial nomination, if the nominee still meets the 7 year requirement.

 - Letters of nomination, vita, and all supporting letters (including at least three and no more than five) or materials must be submitted online.

 - The Distinguished Professional Contributions, Distinguished Scientific Contributions, Distinguished Service Contributions, and Distinguished Teaching Contributions Awards are intended to recognize a lifetime of achievement in each of their respective areas.